albertito/libfiu/doc/posix.rst

 definitely consider mission critical) and see how it behaves on the presence of *read()* errors.
 With *fiu-run*, you can do it like this::

-  $ fiu-run -x -e posix/io/rw/read -p 1 fortune
+  $ fiu-run -x -c "enable_random name=posix/io/rw/read,probability=0.05" fortune

-That enables the failure point with the name *posix/io/rw/read* with 1% probability to fail *on each call*, and then runs fortune.
+That enables the failure point with the name *posix/io/rw/read* with 5% probability to fail *on each call*, and then runs fortune.
 The *-x* parameter tells *fiu-run* to enable fault injection in the POSIX API.